 Remind the older child that he or she is special too.

 - There is certain space in the home that belongs to the sibling exclusively.
 Parents and baby should respect this space.

 - Reinforce your child's role in the family, especially as the older sibling.

-- Give your older child "seniority" by providing special jobs at home so he or she can contribute to the family.
+- Give your older child "seniority" by providing special jobs and privileges at home so he or she can contribute to the family.

 - Be sure to praise the older child when he or she behaves well or does good work.

 - Giving your child an allowance may also be important, depending on his or her age.